The Year My Parents Ruined My Life: Belletoona

 Mr. and Mrs. Douglas: the neighbors from across the street.
 Mrs. Douglas is an excellent cook, and often sends her son over with food for the Sommers family.
 She also provides Mrs. Sommers with recipes.

 Peter Douglas: the neighbors' son.
 He has red hair, and barely spoke a word to Kate when they met.
 Though he is described as skinny, he can eat a surprising amount of food.
 If he were less skinny and if his nose were "shorter" Kate believes he would be cute.
 Danielle says he has kind eyes and that she likes him better than Josh.

 Mrs. Tonya Mooney: the next-door-neighbor.
 Owner of a blue Eldorado that got a bent fender in a car pileup outside the Sommers house on the day they move in.
 She is holds no ill will about it however, and brings the Sommers family freshly baked cookies the following day.
 She offers Kate a job as babysitter to her son Nicky.

 Nicky Mooney: the Mooneys' infant son.
 Kate babysits him for 'airfare money'.
 He is usually dressed in red, and is prone to crying.
 Kate discovers she can soothe him by singing 'Jingle Bells'.
 Mrs. Mooney claims Kate is the one babysitter he has taken to in his life.

 Mr. Doyle Payne: Mr. Payne crashes his car in the Sommers house pileup.
-He (wrongly) blames the Sommerses for the accident, complaining about pain and making veiled threats about having a family member who is a lawyer.
+He (wrongly) blames the Sommerses for the accident, complaining about pain and making veiled threats about having a family member who is a lawyer in Philadelphia.
 To Kate's horror, he turns out to be the principal of Byrd, the school she is enrolled in.
 He is soon nicknamed Mr. "Payne-in-the-neck" by Kate's father.
 He wears a neck brace for months, complaining about pain from the accident, and has his lawyer send the Sommerses threatening letters.

 Mr. Clouse: Kate's homeroom teacher.
 He has been teaching sixth grade for forty years, and plans to retire to Florida and 'hang up his snow shovel for good' in June of that year.
 He is kind and compassionate, ignoring Mr. Payne's fabricated complaints about the Sommers family and being understanding of Kate's difficulties adapting to her new environment.
 He reveals to her that his parents also made him move when he was a child, and that he only found it in him to forgive them as an adult.